-3. What is Robustness?
+What is Robustness?

 The term robustness can be defined in many ways, depending on the specific context (Bundschuh at al., 2006).
 We found 42 definitions of robustness and typified them in few groups according to context, research direction or focus of authors (Figure 3).
-In section 3.1, 3.2 and 3.3 each of the defined groups is discussed shortly and in section 4. an overview of robustness definitions in SCN context is given.
+In next sections each of the defined groups is discussed shortly and in an overview of robustness definitions in SCN context is given.
 It has to be mentioned that some definitions belong to more than one group (i.e. work of de Neufville (2004) covers robustness from the aspect of strategy and desired property of the system, work of van Landeghem and Vanmaele (2002) covers robustness as a measure in context of supply chain planning, etc).